springzfx/cgproxy/readme.md

   A process listening on port (e.g.  12345)  to accept iptables TPROXY, for example v2ray's dokodemo-door in tproxy mode.

+- Iptables

+  Iptables version should be at least 1.6.0, run `iptables --version` to check.

+  ubuntu 16.04, debian 9, fedora 27 and later are desired

 ## How to install

 ```bash